martin-creator/Communitydeliveryapp/README.md

 - Clean code to remove any comments

 To do:
-- Prepare app for deployment
 - Integrate mobile money payments
 - Seperating customer and courier models
-- Changing database to  postgress